Get a Library Card

 - Bring a valid photo ID and current proof of address; minor applicants (ages 0-17) must have a parent or legal guardian present a photo ID and proof of address on their behalf.

-- Complete an Application for an IGA Card.
+- In person: You can download a copy of our Application for an IGA Card at home and bring it with you to the Library.
 Families with more than one student applicant may complete our Family Application.
 Copies of the application are also available at the Library.
 Minor applicants (ages 0-17) must have a parent or legal guardian sign their card application

 IGA cards are subject to the following rules and restrictions: